LcnJunior37/superHero/README.md

 # superHero
-comics store management
-java web with hibernate
+comics store management in java with hibernate